Gayatrimurali/Migrate-to-Azure/readme.md

 4. If prompted to stay signed in, you can click **No**.

 5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click **Cancel** to skip the tour.

+## Steps to Proceed with MFA Setup if "Ask Later" Option is Not Visible

+   >**Note:** Please skip the following steps and proceed with step 11 if you are not prompted with MFA.

 1. At the **"More information required"** prompt, select **Next**.